Mobilecn-UI/nativecn-ui/README.md

 shadcn/ui components for React Native.

-Beautiful, ready-to-use components to use in your next project.
+Sleek, ready-to-use components for your next project.
 No package install, no bs.

 |               Dark mode               |               Light mode               |
 | :-----------------------------------: | :------------------------------------: |